pickr02/cumbria-moths/core/docs/docs-admin-site.md

 name: Shropshire Earthworm Atlas
 ```

-Some options are nested indicating a related group of options, e.g:
+Some options are nested indicating a related group of options like this:
 ```
 group_name:
   group_option_1_name: group_option_1_value